zulip/zulip-mobile/docs/howto/build-run.md

 You want the tab "React Native CLI Quickstart"; the "Expo CLI Quickstart" does not apply.

+If you're starting with iOS development, be sure to install CocoaPods, as the guide instructs.
+After you've done that, run `cd ios && pod install && cd ..`.

 Continue those instructions until you can run the Zulip Mobile app with either `react-native run-android` or `react-native run-ios`.
 You'll want to be able to use both an emulator and a physical device; but